Specific Heat of Air at Different Temperatures Calculator

 Why does air have a low specific heat capacity?
 Air’s specific heat capacity is considered low compared to some other substances due to its relatively simple molecular structure and the relatively low number of degrees of freedom for its molecules.

-See also Matrix Multiplication Calculator
+See also Perfectly inelastic Collision Calculator

 Does specific heat of air change with altitude?
 Air’s specific heat doesn’t change significantly with altitude in most common atmospheric conditions.
 The specific heat remains relatively constant within the lower layers of the atmosphere.